meettanmaysinha/pedagogical-agent-extension/README.md

         └── content.ts          # Displays the agent component
         └── icons.ts            # Different icons used for the extension
-        └── index.ts            # Collates the different components and displays button on the toolbar └── contentContainer.ts       # Displays the Agent in the Window └── svg.d.ts            #
+        └── index.ts            # Collates the different components and displays button on the toolbar └── mainContainer.ts    # Displays the Agent in the Window └── svg.d.ts            #
-        └── tab.ts              # Container for the stickyland window
+        └── tab.ts              # Container inside the mainContainer window
     ├── style                   # Styling CSS files for inteface components ├── build.sh                # Docker build file (Not yet implemented - Work in Progress) └── run.sh                  # Run script for docker file (Not yet implemented - Work in Progress)